linode/apl-docs/docs/apps/certmanager.md

 sidebar_label: Cert-Manager
 ---

-Cert-Manager is used by Otomi to automatically create and rotate TLS certificates for service endpoints.
-You may bring your own CA, or let Otomi create one for you, but we recommend using [Letsencrypt](https://letsencrypt.org) for production certificates.
+Cert-Manager is used by Otomi to automatically create and rotate wildcard TLS certificate for service endpoints.
+You may bring your own CA, or let Otomi create one for you.
+If you bring your own trusted wildcard certificate, then cert-manager will not manage this certificate.

+The wildcard certificate must be valid for the following domain For example `*.<cluster.domainSuffix>`, where `cluster.domainSuffix` is set in the cluster.yaml file.

 Setting CertManager to use Letsencrypt requires DNS availability of the requesting domains, and forces Otomi to install [ExternalDNS](external-dns).
 Because a lot of DNS settings are used by other Otomi contexts, all DNS configuration can be found [here](../for-ops/console/settings/dns).